Conservation Stewardship Program (CSP) - Illinois

 Conservation Measurement Tool Inventory (CMT) Questions

 As part of the CSP application process, applicants will work with NRCS field personnel to complete their resource inventory using a Conservation Measurement Tool (CMT).
 The CMT determines the conservation performance for existing and additional conservation activities.
-The documents below are copies of the resource inventory questions, grouped by land use.
+The CMT Inventory Instructions document below provides explanation to help an applicant through the process.
+The CMT documents below are copies of the resource inventory questions, grouped by land use.
 Applicants can download and review the questions, and begin drafting responses to start resource inventory process before completing the CMT with the local NRCS field office.

 Conservation Measurement Tool (CMT) Scoring Process